harrydehix/discord-time-bot/README.md

 This simple bot will join a configurable channel of your server every hour and play a configurable audio.
 By default it will tell you the time in german.
 You can change the audio by overwriting the mp3 files in `/audios`.

+When the bot is started successfully it will play a welcome audio on the configured voice channel.
+You can change it by overwriting the `welcome-message.mp3` file.

 ## Installation

 1. Rename the `.env.sample` file to `.env`.